Unveiling the Investment Potential of D.R. Horton Inc (DHI): A Comprehensive Analysis

 Understanding D.R.
 Horton Inc's Business

 D.R.
-Horton Inc, with a market cap of $40.45 billion and sales of $34.6 billion, is a leading homebuilder in the United States with operations in 110 markets across 33 states.
-The company mainly builds single-family detached homes (over 90% of home sales revenue) and offers products to entry-level, move-up, luxury buyers, and active adults.
-The company offers homebuyers mortgage financing and title agency services through its financial services segment.
+Horton Inc, with a market cap of $38.965 billion and sales of $34.595 billion, operates in 110 markets across 33 states in the United States.
+The company primarily builds single-family detached homes (over 90% of home sales revenue) and offers products to entry-level, move-up, luxury buyers, and active adults.
 D.R.
-Horton's headquarters are in Arlington, Texas, and it manages six regional segments across the United States.
-The company's operating margin stands at 17.95%.
+Horton Inc also provides homebuyers with mortgage financing and title agency services through its financial services segment.
+The company's headquarters are in Arlington, Texas, and it manages six regional segments across the United States.

 Financial Strength Breakdown